Blood glucose meter: How to choose

 - Getting up to date on glucose meters.
 U.S. Food and Drug Administration. http://www.fda.gov/ForConsumers/ConsumerUpdates/ucm049051.htm.
 Accessed Oct.
 27, 2016.

-- McCulloch D. Blood glucose self-monitoring in management of adults with diabetes mellitus. http://www.uptodate.com/home.
-Accessed Oct.
-27, 2016.
+- Weinstock RS.
+Self-monitoring of glucose in management of nonpregnant adults with diabetes mellitus. https://www.uptodate.com/contents/search.
+Accessed July 1, 2019.

 - Home healthcare medical devices: Blood glucose meters — Getting the most out of your meter.
 U.S. Food and Drug Administration. http://www.fda.gov/medicaldevices/productsandmedicalprocedures/homehealthandconsumer/ucm070212.htm.
 Accessed Oct.
 27, 2016.